[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 Nobody talks about it, of course.
 Intimately, privately, Digestion One triggers Digestion Two in the double metabolism of a Nenn.

-Be self-possessed, I tell myself, for more stuff is about to happen to me; I hope that I can offer an inscrutable Terran face to those who are watching me, while I briefly consider, and shudder at, a plan that has just sprouted in some rotten niche of my Terran brain.
+More stuff is about to happen to me; I hope that I can offer an inscrutable Terran face to those who are watching me, while I briefly consider, and shudder at, a plan that has just sprouted in some rotten niche of my Terran brain.

 I, too, block the obscenity; I neither visualize nor verbalize it; yet being a Terran, I play with fire from the sparks which issue as I stamp on the horror...